rmptxf/NeoController/mobile_app_neocontroller/Source/README.md

 If this is your first time using ionic, please head over to the [**ionic framework docs**](https://ionicframework.com/docs), to setup your development enviroment.

 ### Installation
-Download this repo or you can clone this repo using following command :
+Download the repo or clone it using the following command :
 ```sh
 $ git clone https://github.com/rmptxf/NeoController.git
 ```